 - Daytona Beach Mayor’s Affordable Healthcare Project

-Resource tools are available online and in the center.
-Some of our resources are as follows:
+Resource tools are available online and in the Office of Career Services.
+Some of our resources include the following:

 - Southern Diversity Schools Job Search Journal